awsdocs/aws-codecommit-user-guide/doc_source/monitoring-events.md

 ## pullRequestApprovalRuleUpdated event<a name="pullRequestApprovalRuleUpdated"></a>

 In this example event, an approval rule for a pull request has been edited by a user with an IAM user name of `Mary_Major`\.
+She is also the user who authored the pull request\.

 ```
 {